wurstscript/WurstScript/manual.md

 It is also possible to have a return statement inside a begin-end expression but only the very last statement can be a return.

 ## Capturing of Variables

+The really cool feature with lambda expressions is, that they create a *closure*.
+This means that they can close over local variables outside their scope and capture them.
+Here is a very simple example:

+	let min = 10
+	let max = 50
+	// remove all elements not between min and max: myList.removeWhen((int x) ->  x < min or x > max)

+In this example the lambda expression captured the local variables min and max.

 It is important to know, that variables are captured by value.
 When a closure is created the value is copied into the closure and the closure only works on that copy.